-Brownian Motion Is a Random Walk in Continuous Time
+Brownian Motion as Limit of Random Walk

 Claim 1 A (μ, σ) Brownian motion is the limiting case of random walk.

 - A particle moves Δx to the left with probability 1-p. - It moves to the right with probability p after Δt time. - Assume $n \equiv t/\Delta t$ is an integer. - Its position at time t is